Sarah Wright, Board Chair

 I am currently President and CEO of Toye Corporation, a manufacturer of security systems in Los Angeles.
 I have spent over 30 years in sales, marketing and engineering in various corporations throughout the U.S. I was an officer in the U.S. Army for two years.

 About 20 years ago I heard about a group in the Los Angeles area supporting unmarried people, and got on their mailing list.
-That list worked its way to UE, and I became involved with UE last year.
+That list worked its way to UE, and I became involved with UE in 2009.
 I find the goals of UE are very much in line with my concerns about discrimination and gay rights.
 Although the right to marry has recently been a leading controversy in the GLBT community, marriage makes no sense for a large percentage of GLBT people.
 Many GLBT couples do not want children or the financial entanglements of marriage.

 The LGBT community has made wonderful progress in the last decade.
 I would very much like to see the same progress for unmarried people.
 I feel that UE is in an excellent position to participate in that progress.
 We have a long way to go, and I hope that I can be part of that journey.